 WARREN PENSINIWe hand select our cattle, then raise and finish them in a grass-fed, low stress natural herd environment on farm, free of any artificial growth hormones and antibiotics.
 This guarantees and enhances the eating quality of our beef.

 JOHN & BARBARA DUNNETJohn and Barbara Dunnet are experienced 4th generation farmers who have discovered their niche in cattle farming and established the premium beef brand Black Point Grassfed Beef.

 CB FARMINGTheir production system enables them to produce a consistent high quality lamb from the healthiest and most contented ewes, whilst managing their flock as part of a fully regenerative farming system to regenerate both soil and ecosystem health.

 We want food that we know - from farmers who care for their land as much as the foods they produce.

-Regenerative Agriculture is a system of farming and grazing principles and practices that increases biodiversity, enriches soils, improves watersheds, and enhances ecosystem services.
+Technically, Regenerative Agriculture is a system of farming and grazing principles and practices that increases biodiversity, enriches soils, improves watersheds, and enhances ecosystem services.
 Regenerative agriculture helps reverse current global trends of atmospheric accumulation of carbon by drawing carbon back down into the soil, offers increased yields, resilience to climate instability, and higher health and vitality for farming communities.
 (Terra Genesis International).

-The definition is evolving and practices vary, but this holistic management practice has many benefits.
-Our West Australian farmers are carefully selected according to their commitment to making this change.
+The food is more nutritious and delicious as the plants, animals, natural cycles and soil comes back to life.
 Like all change, it is a journey and through a combination of practices such as multi-species cropping, planting pollinator strips, diverse crop rotations, high intensity rotational animal grazing and reducing tillage the land can be regenerated over time.
-In return we aim to ensure our farmers receive a fairer share of the end value of their food.